alanmercad0/teamj_frontend/README.md

-# teamJ_frontend
+# Insta Chord
-This is the repository for the frontend part of Team J's Capstone Project Fall Semester 2024
+This is the repository for the frontend part of Team J's Capstone Project Fall Semester 2024!